-The Inscription of the River Luo is first mentioned in the book Guanzi 管子, where it is said that a dragon turtle (longgui 龍龜) left the waters of the River Luo, so that an inscription was seen on its back, actually also a pattern of the shell, that could be interpreted as the eight trigrams in a constellation different to that on the Hetu.
+The "Inscription of the River Luo" is first mentioned in the book Guanzi 管子, where it is said that a dragon turtle (longgui 龍龜) left the waters of the River Luo, so that an inscription was seen on its back, actually also a pattern of the shell that could be interpreted as the eight trigrams in a constellation different to that on the Hetu.
 Similarly to the dragon horse, the turtle appeared during lucky times when virtuous rulers reigned the empire and ceased to be seen when bad and selfish men governed the world.

-Other books mentioned in that catalogue and parts of which have survived until today are the Hetu longwen 河圖龍文, Hetu kuodi xiang 河圖括地象, Hetu xiyao gou 河圖稽耀鉤, Hetu kaoling yao 河圖考靈曜 or Luoshu lingzhun ting 洛書靈準聼.
+Other books mentioned in that catalogue and parts of which have survived until today, are Hetu longwen 河圖龍文, Hetu kuodi xiang 河圖括地象, Hetu xiyao gou 河圖稽耀鉤, Hetu kaoling yao 河圖考靈曜 or Luoshu lingzhun ting 洛書靈準聼.
 Today, fragments of 120 Hetu books are preserved, and those of about 20 writings to the Luoshu.
 Although the compilers of the Suishu purported that these books were compiled during the ages of the mythical rulers of the past, it is for sure that they date from the Han period or somewhat later.

 Apart from Shao Yong's and Zhu Xi's version, there is the Yinyang yutu 陰陽魚圖 "Fish chart of Yin and Yang", a very popular version of the constellation of the eight trigrams, with the trigrams forming the outer frame and a black (Yin) and white (Yang) field the centre.
-The two fields are shaped in curves and creeping into each other to express the permanent fluctuation between Yin and Yang during the seasons.
-It is the much more famous of the trigram charts and is widely used in Daoist circles, where it became THE symbol of Daoism.
+The two fields are shaped in curves (like swimming fishes) and creeping into each other to express the permanent fluctuation between Yin and Yang during the seasons.
+It is perhaps the most famous of the trigram charts and is widely used in Daoist circles, where it became THE symbol of Daoism.